unytics/bigfunctions/docs/index.md

 </div>

-## Want to Send an email from BigQuery?
+## Want to get an email from BigQuery with your KPIs of the day?
 ### It's as easy as a copy & paste!

 To send you an email with your KPIs of the day, simply copy the following code and run it in BigQuery.